Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 We’ll get to all the tech-free ways you can do that in a moment.

-First, let’s look at why it’s so important to have a no phone morning routine.
+First, let’s look at why it’s so important to have a mindful morning routine that doesn’t include your phone.

 We’ll also unpack the benefits of instituting no phone routines throughout your day, specifically in the evening as you head toward bedtime.